Louisiana Krewe FC

 Louisiana Krewe FC is an American soccer team based in Lafayette, Louisiana and competes within USL League Two.
 As members of the Gulf Coast Premier League, the team earned national attention when it qualified for the 2020 U.S. Open Cup in its first season of eligibility prior to the tournament's cancelation.

 History

 Krewe FC was founded in late 2018 as an adult team extension of the Louisiana Dynamo Jrs youth organization in Lafayette.
 As an amateur affiliate of the Houston Dynamo of Major League Soccer, the club hopes to provide "Louisiana players exceptional playing and training opportunities" through the connection to professional soccer.

+Gulf Coast Premier League (2019-2021)

+Krewe FC finished their inaugural season in the Gulf Coast Premier League's Western Conference in second losing to Northshore United FC in the 2019 GCPL semifinal matchup.

+On June 12th, 2019, Krewe FC played a friendly exhibition match in Lafayette against a team that included players of Houston Dynamo's U-23 squad and their USL League Two affiliate Brazos County Calvary.
+Krewe FC would repay this favor on November 13th, 2019 by playing an exhibition match with Houston Dynamo's U-23 Squad in Houston drawing 4-4.

+The Krewe also won the inaugural Lafayette Mayor's Cup, a two-leg cup tie played against Cajun Soccer Club and considered by GCPL as a league match.

+On August 21st, 2019, it was announced Krewe FC had qualified for the U.S. Open Cup, becoming 1 of only 3 teams from the state of Louisiana, and the first not based in New Orleans to ever qualify.

+On July 20th, 2020 it was announced Krewe FC would compete in the inaugural NISA Independent Cup.

+On December 16th, 2020 Krewe FC won the Gulf Coast Premier League Fall Showcase Tournament in their second full season as a club.

+The Krewe won the 2nd annual Lafayette Mayor's Cup on June 30th, 2021 against the Cajun Rush.

 On October 27, 2021, the Krewe were announced as a new expansion team in USL League Two.